Juli2017/simple-page/README.md

 # News Articles
 * 4 June 2013: <a href="http://archives.sfexaminer.com/sanfrancisco/san-mateo-countys-economic-inequality-growing-new-report-says/Content?oid=2350398">San Mateo County’s economic inequality growing, new report says </a>
+* 3 July 2013: <a href="http://www.webpronews.com/facebook-and-its-ipo-made-san-mateo-county-the-highest-paid-county-in-america-2013-07/">Facebook and Its IPO Made San Mateo County the Highest-Paid County in America</a>
 * 23 September 2013: <a href="http://valleywag.gawker.com/a-tale-of-two-san-mateo-counties-1372560841">A Tale of Two San Mateo Counties</a>
 * 27 September 2013: <a href="http://www.modernluxury.com/san-francisco/story/the-care-and-feeding-of-tech-boom">The Care and Feeding of a Tech Boom</a>
 * 28 August 2014: <a href="http://www.mercurynews.com/2014/08/28/can-working-class-families-afford-to-live-in-san-mateo-county/">Can working-class families afford to live in San Mateo County? </a>
+* 22 July 2016: <a href="http://www.nbcbayarea.com/news/local/Facebook-not-good-neighbor-menlo-park-aclu-public-advocates-387805951.html">Facebook Not Being A Good Neighbor in Menlo Park, ACLU and Public Advocates Claim</a>
 * 7 December 2016: <a href="http://www.mercurynews.com/2016/12/07/more-bay-area-residents-struggling-than-poverty-statistics-indicate/">More Bay Area residents struggling than poverty statistics indicate</a>
-* Good contextual overview: <a href="https://www.usatoday.com/story/tech/2014/11/03/east-palo-alto-philanthropy-facebook-silicon-valley/16244117/">Struggling in the shadow of Silicon Valley wealth</a>
-* Good contextual overview: <a href="https://www.usatoday.com/story/tech/2014/11/03/east-palo-alto-philanthropy-facebook-silicon-valley/16244117/">Struggling in the shadow of Silicon Valley wealth</a>